demifarquhar01/PolishPro/reflection.md

 # Reflection on Selecting and Customizing the Kanban Template

 ## Challenges in Choosing and Customizing the Right Template
-Picking the right **GitHub project template** for my **2-week sprint** wasn’t as simple as just clicking a button.
-GitHub offers several templates—**Basic Kanban, Automated Kanban, Bug Triage, and Team Planning**—and after some consideration, I went with **Team Planning**.
-It’s structured enough for Agile workflows and makes task management more efficient.
+Picking the right GitHub project template for my 2-week sprint wasn’t as simple as just selecting a template.
+GitHub offers several options—Basic Kanban, Automated Kanban, Bug Triage, and Team Planning—and after careful consideration, I decided to go with the **Team Planning** template.
+It's structured enough to support Agile workflows while making task management more efficient.

-### Customization Challenges
+## Customization Challenges
-The default setup was a bit too basic, with just **To Do, In Progress, and Done** columns.
-That wasn’t enough to reflect my development process, so I made a few key adjustments:
+The default setup was a bit too basic, with just To Do, In Progress, and Done columns.
+This setup didn’t fully reflect my development process, so I made several key adjustments:

 - **Backlog**: A place to store all user stories before they’re assigned to a sprint.
 - **Testing**: To verify that features are working before they move forward.
-- **Blocked**: A column to track anything preventing progress.
+- **Blockers**: A column to track anything preventing progress.
-- **Review**: A final checkpoint before marking tasks as "Done."

-Balancing **workflow complexity and efficiency** was a challenge.
-Too many stages would slow things down, but too few could lead to unfinished or low-quality work.
-I had to strike the right balance to keep the process structured yet smooth.
+Initially, I also added a **Review** column as a final checkpoint before marking tasks as "Done."
+However, I later removed it.
+I realized that adding this extra stage could hinder the workflow, leading to more time spent on a ticket before it was considered complete.
+The challenge here was striking the right balance—too many stages could slow down progress, but too few could lead to incomplete or low-quality work.

-Another limitation? **GitHub lacks built-in automation compared to tools like Jira**.
-While Jira can move tasks automatically based on conditions (e.g., transitioning an issue to "In Progress" when assigned), GitHub requires manual updates—unless I set up custom scripts.
-It’s a bit more hands-on but still manageable.
+Another limitation I encountered was that GitHub lacks built-in automation compared to tools like Jira.
+While Jira can automatically transition tasks based on conditions (e.g., moving a task to "In Progress" when assigned), GitHub requires manual updates unless custom scripts are set up.
+While this makes it a bit more hands-on, it's still manageable.

 ---